ferrucciosamuellubis/real-time-drowsy-driving-detection/README.md

 ## Overview

-The **Drowsiness Detection System** is a tool designed to monitor a person's alertness in real-time by analyzing facial features.
-By utilizing computer vision and machine learning techniques, this system can detect signs of drowsiness and alert the user before it becomes dangerous, particularly while driving.
+The **Drowsiness Detection System** is a project designed to monitor a person's alertness in real-time by analyzing facial features.
+By utilizing computer vision and machine learning techniques, the system aims to detect signs of drowsiness and provide timely alerts — particularly useful for applications like driver monitoring.

+This repository focuses on illustrating the full development process, including data capture, auto-labeling, model training, and detection pipeline integration.

+---

 ## Features

-- **Real-time Detection**: Monitors and detects drowsiness in real-time using a webcam or pre-recorded video.
+- **Real-time Monitoring**: Detects signs of drowsiness using a webcam or video input.
-- **Dual Model Approach**: Utilizes two YOLOv8 models—one for eye state detection (open/closed) and another for yawning detection.
+- **Dual Model Detection**: Separate YOLOv8 models for eye closure detection and yawning detection.
-- **Facial Landmarks**: Analyzes eye closure, head position, and yawning frequency using advanced facial recognition.
+- **Facial Landmarks Analysis**: Tracks eye status, head position, and mouth movements.
-- **Customizable Alerts**: Alerts can be customized based on detection thresholds.
-- **Data Capture**: Captures and logs data for further analysis or training.
+- **Data Capture Pipeline**: Tools to collect and organize custom datasets.
-- **Auto Labeling**: Automated bounding box generation using GroundingDINO for training datasets.
+- **Auto Labeling with GroundingDINO**: Automated bounding box generation.
-- **User Interface**: A user-friendly interface built with PyQt5 to visualize detection results.
+- **User Interface**: Built with PyQt5 for real-time visualization and alerts.

+---

-### Key Files
+## Key Files

-- **`AutoLabelling.py`**: Script to automatically label data for training.
+- `AutoLabelling.py`: Script for automated bounding box labeling using GroundingDINO.
-- **`CaptureData.py`**: Captures video data for drowsiness detection.
+- `CaptureData.py`: Records and logs video data for analysis or training.
-- **`DrowsinessDetector.py`**: Core detection logic, including facial landmarks and alert systems.
+- `DrowsinessDetector.py`: Core detection script integrating real-time inference and alerts.
-- **`LoadData.ipynb`**: Notebook to load and preprocess data.
+- `LoadData.ipynb`: Loads and preprocesses datasets.
-- **`RedirectData.ipynb`**: Redirect and manage captured data.
+- `RedirectData.ipynb`: Organizes and redirects captured data for training.
-- **`train.ipynb`**: Jupyter notebook for training the detection model.
+- `train.ipynb`: Notebook for training the YOLO models.

+---

 ## Installation